 Oh and for those that think they don’t need it, the number of times I’ve heard sad stories of things happening to people who thought they didn’t need it is actually scary.
 Life has a funny way of punching you in the face when you least expect!

-Don’t be put off by a fee
+Don’t be put off by an Exeter Mortgage Brokers fee:

-- Charging a fee
+- Charging a fee.

 - Commission.
 Lenders and insurers may decide to pay the mortgage broker commission placing the business with them.
 The commission does not impact the price you pay.

 How much does my Exeter mortgage broker make?

-Brokers are required to provide you with a Key Facts Illustration document about their services – details of any fees or commission they charge or earn can be found in this document.
+Exeter mortgage brokers are required to provide you with a Key Facts Illustration document about their services – details of any fees or commission they charge or earn can be found in this document.

 You will also be provided with a Key Facts Illustration (KFI) about the specific mortgage being recommended.